 The highly rated Kenston Local School system serves residents of Bainbridge and nearby Auburn Townships.
 A hallmark of Lake Lucerne is the diverse housing stock, from original 1920's cottages to new construction; living in Lake Lucerne is available to families with a wide range of financial resources.

-Yearly traditions such as the Easter Egg Hunt, Clean Up Day, 4th of July festivities, Tying of the Greens, Holiday Party and luminaries have been maintained for decades, giving the community an authentic “small town” vibe.
-We are a welcoming community and are proud to say that we wave to each other when walking or driving by!
+Yearly traditions such as the Easter Egg Hunt, Clean Up Day, 4th of July festivities, Tying of the Greens, holiday parties and December 24 luminaries have been maintained for decades, giving the community an authentic “small town” feel.
+We are a welcoming community and are proud to say that we wave to each other when walking or driving by.

 Lake Lucerne operates under two basic principles: respect for the rights of individuals and responsibility to the community as a whole.